Happy Friday and Happy Weekend!

 I discovered that the rings I purchased for the dining room curtains, did fit.
 So, I started the messy process of taking down the curtains in the dining room to swap the drapery rings.
 The new drapery rings I purchased today would easily fit over the skinnier rod in the dining room and the dining room drapery rings were just barely large enough to go over the new rods in the living room.
 Arggg.
 Are you following me, here? lol

 Once I removed all the drapery rings from one window in the dining room and began reinstalling them with the new drapery rings I purchased today at Home Depot, I realized I had a problem.
 I searched the house and finally found the few rings I had left over from when I had previously hung the dining room curtains.
 They were still in their original package and it turned out they were by Levolor.
 The ones I bought today are from the “Home Decorator Collection.”

-Today, I learned today that all drapery clip rings ARE NOT created equal.
+I learned today that not all drapery clip rings ARE created equal.
 Do you see the problem…the difference between these two brands of drapery rings?
 The Levolor drapery rings are far superior (in my opinion) because they have a feature that the Home Decorators Collection drapery rings do not have.